-Select "Yes" if you commit to running the HUD Annual Progress Report (APR), using the APR to populate the HMIS Project Dashboard, and running other reports on a regular basis in an effort to support the goal of complete, accurate, and timely HMIS data in the system.
+Select "Yes" if you commit to running the HUD Annual Progress Report (APR) and running other reports on a regular basis in an effort to support the goal of complete, accurate, and timely HMIS data in the system.

 Tip: If you are a victim services provider who is federally prohibited from entering data into HMIS your answer should reference your comparable system.